Acute respiratory distress syndrome

 Lung damage results in leakage of fluid into alveoli, leading to non-cardiogenic pulmonary edema and decreased arterial oxygenation.

 The diagnosis is based on mainly clinical criteria set forth by the American-European Consensus Conference 4.
-ARDS is characterized by the following criteria 7:
+Acute respiratory distress syndrome is characterized by the following criteria 7:

 - lung injury of acute onset, within one week of an apparent clinical insult and with the progression of respiratory symptoms